improvedk/improve.dk/source/_posts/orcamdf-now-supports-databases-with-multiple-data-files/orcamdf-now-supports-databases-with-multiple-data-files.md

 GO 100
 ```

 This would cause MyTable to be proportionally allocated in the second and third datafile (the D column being used for fill to require 100 pages of storage – to ensure we hit both data files in the filegroup), while the primary data file is left untouched.
-To parse it, you’d do the exact same as in the previous example, and the result would be:
+To parse it, you'd do the exact same as in the previous example, and the result would be:

 image_4.png